 In his 38 years in the hospitality industry, Peter has worked in exclusive restaurants and five-star hotels in Sri Lanka, Dubai, the Maldives, Hollywood and, most recently, at Melbourne’s Crown Casino.

 But now, he says, it’s time to give back.

 “I thought now is the time to share my passion and expertise with older people and that’s the reason I joined [Ryman Healthcare].”

 Peter immigrated to Australia nine years ago with his wife and two daughters, and has settled just a few minutes’ drive from the Wheelers Hill village.

 Peter says he plans on taking Nellie Melba’s kitchen to “the next level”.

 “If you are serving older people or the sick you should have love for everything you do.
 If you have love and care in what you do the product you put out will reflect that.

-“I have 38 years of experience and I want to put out the best that I can do and treat [the residents] the way they should be treated, and that’s the passion in me.
+“I have 38 years of experience.
+I want to put out the best that I can do and treat [the residents] the way they should be treated.
+That’s the passion in me.